-Which DCAA Compliant Accounting Software is Right for Your Business?First and foremost, there is no such thing as a "DCAA approved" software package, software systems, or companies.
+WHICH ONE IS RIGHT FOR YOUR BUSINESS?First and foremost, there is no such thing as a "DCAA approved" software package, software systems, or companies.
 That is a misnomer.
-There are only DCAA compliant accounting systems.
+There are only accounting systems that setup to be compliant with the FAR, and designed to pass a DCAA audit.
 These systems are designed to meet all the FAR, CFR, GAAP and DCAA requirements.
-There are also ways to make an accounting program that is not designed for DCAA compliance, actually compliant.
-This usually requires some "add on" features and/or programs to make the system compliant.
+However, there are ways to make a noncompliant accounting program like QuickBooks, fully DCAA compliant.
+This requires some "add on" features and/or programs to make the system compliant.

-Generally speaking, there are three types of software used for compliance to government/DCAA requirements.
+Generally speaking, there are three types of software used for compliance.
 These groups of software, generally speaking, increase in price as you progress up the pyramid and internalize features required for government accounting.
 Also, the number of options in software tend to decrease as you progress up the pyramid as well.
 Some of the industry standards (like Deltek Costpoint® for example) tend to be at the top level in this pyramid but also at the higher levels of pricing as well.

 Whether your company has 1 employee or 500; whether you have 1 contract or 50, ReliAscent® can help you identify and implement the best systems to keep you in compliance, increase profits and protect your bottom line.
 ReliAscent® can help you identify features that are important to your company and costs for achieving those types of features and benefits.
 There very easily could be some trade offs that you should evaluate prior to purchasing a system.

 To learn which government contract accounting software may be best suited to your business, watch our video above, and click the button below to tell us more about your business and needs: